MKTG 431 Principles of Marketing (Units: 3)

 MKTG 440 Advertising Creativity and Production (Units: 3)

 Creation and production of advertising for different clients.
-Strategy and creative development, with production for a variety of media.
-Classwork, 2 units; laboratory, 1 unit.
-[CSL may be available; consult index for page reference.]
+Strategy and creative development with production for a variety of media.
+Lecture, 2 units; activity, 1 unit.
+[CSL may be available]

 Transaction channels through which goods and services are sold and purchased.
 Roles of marketing channel members and intermediaries.